dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 * Discontinued support for React Add-ons.
 * Calling `setState` with null no longer triggers an update.
-* Calling `setState` directly inside the _render()_ method always causes an update.
+* Calling `setState` directly inside the `render()` method always causes an update.
-* `setState` callbacks now fire immediately after _componentDidMount_ or _componentDidUpdate_.
+* `setState` callbacks now fire immediately after `componentDidMount` or `componentDidUpdate`.
-* The `componentDiDUpdate` lifecycle no longer accepts the `prevContext` parameter.
+* The `componentDidUpdate` lifecycle no longer accepts the `prevContext` parameter.
 * `ReactDOM.render()` and `ReactDOM.unstable_renderIntoContainer()` now return `null` if called from inside a lifecycle method.
-* Previously, changing the ref to a component would always detach the ref before that component's render is called.
+* Previously, changing the ref to a component would always detach the ref before that component's render was called.
 Now, we change the ref later, when applying the changes to the DOM.
 * As I mentioned earlier, hydrating a server-rendered container now has an explicit API.
-Use _ReactDOM.hydrate_ instead of _ReactDOM.render_ if you're reviving server rendered HTML.
-Keep using _ReactDOM.render_ if you're just doing the client-side rendering.
+Use `ReactDOM.hydrate` instead of `ReactDOM.render` if you're reviving server rendered HTML.
+Keep using `ReactDOM.render` if you're just doing the client-side rendering.

-For more information, check out the full list of [deprections and breaking changes on GitHub](https://github.com/facebook/react/releases/tag/v16.0.0).
+For more information, check out the full list of [deprecations and breaking changes on GitHub](https://github.com/facebook/react/releases/tag/v16.0.0).

-There are lots of performance observation and testing done by apps that have made the upgrade to ReactJS 16.
+There has been a lot of performance observation and testing done by apps that have made the upgrade to ReactJS 16.
 And so far, there have been a lot of cheer and positive feedback for ReactJS 16.
 In fact, Twitter Lite already uses ReactJS 16.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Twitter Lite is now on React v16.
 We&#39;ve seen from 5 to 32% increase in performance on React components. 🎉👏</p>&mdash; Paul Armstrong (@paularmstrong) <a href="https://twitter.com/paularmstrong/status/920700461388361728?ref_src=twsrc%5Etfw">October 18, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>